laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-14/day-2/lecture-materials/mern-stack-build-part-3.md

 <br>
 <br>

-## Lab - Complete Your Cheese App
+## Lab - Complete Your Full Stack MERN App - **Deliverable**

-Complete your cheese app using the steps of todays lessons adding the following:
+Complete your app using the steps of todays lessons adding the following:

-1. The ability see an individual cheese
+1. The ability see an individual show pages

-1. The ability edit a cheese
+2. The ability edit a model

-1. The ability to delete a cheese
+3. The ability to delete a model